wushouhe/cosmos-sdk/docs/spec/staking/spec-technical.md

-    TotalSupply              int64        // total supply of Atoms BondedPool               int64        // reserve of bonded tokens BondedShares             rational.Rat // sum of all shares distributed for the BondedPool UnbondedPool             int64        // reserve of unbonded tokens held with candidates UnbondedShares           rational.Rat // sum of all shares distributed for the UnbondedPool InflationLastTime        int64        // timestamp of last processing of inflation Inflation                rational.Rat // current annual inflation rate DateLastCommissionReset  int64        // unix timestamp for last commission accounting reset
+    TotalSupply              int64        // total supply of Atoms BondedPool               int64        // reserve of bonded tokens BondedShares             rational.Rat // sum of all shares distributed for the BondedPool UnbondingPool             int64        // reserve of unbonding tokens held with candidates UnbondingShares           rational.Rat // sum of all shares distributed for the UnbondingPool InflationLastTime        int64        // timestamp of last processing of inflation Inflation                rational.Rat // current annual inflation rate DateLastCommissionReset  int64        // unix timestamp for last commission accounting reset